 Historically, Mexican food has mainly been a mix of everything that could easily be found in the local area.
 When the Spanish conquers came in the early 1500s, they brought foods such as pork, rice, chicken, wine, garlic and onions.
 Archaeologists have found no major evidence that protein from animals played a role in the Mexican diet during the Aztec civilization; their source of protein came from beans.

 Tortilla-based Mexican foods such as tacos and burritos are usually far simpler than their American counterparts, and portion sizes are traditionally a lot smaller as well.
 Many dishes contain some form of corn as an entrée or a side dish.
-Mexican cooks usually have their own special ingredients they use in their restaurant, and will often not use common foods such as cheddar cheese, relying instead on more traditional Mexican cheeses like chihuahua, asadero and cotija.
+Dishes also feature traditional Mexican cheeses like chihuahua, asadero and cotija.

 Typical Mexican meals vary depending on the region.
 One example of a popular meal is chicken fried rice.
-Tacos are typically served with fish as the main protein, and are usually topped or accompanied with chili.
+Tacos are typically served with fish as the main protein and are usually topped or accompanied with chili.
 Corn and rice stews are also very common.
-Foods are usually served on a banana leaf to increase the presentation value.
+Foods are sometimes served on a banana leaf to increase the presentation value.